ionos-cloud/netlinklib/README.md

 Unfortunately, kernel code does not contain information about the type of NLA values of netlink messages.
-Dealing with the interpretation of the byte values of NLAs has to be left to be hardcoded in the high level API functions (or suppled by the end user).
+Dealing with the interpretation of the byte values of NLAs has to be left to be hardcoded in the high level API functions (or supplied by the end user).

 ## High Level API